-Both interactive and static digital wayfinding solutions have founds homes in almost every area of industry.
+Both interactive and static digital wayfinding solutions have found homes in almost every area of industry.
 Although commonly part of the conversation in retail and business environments, the public sector is also making a strong case for these types of use cases as well.
 This week, we’ll take a look at some of the interesting ways touch and non-touch wayfinding technologies are being deployed in military domains.

 So how does the military utilize digital technologies to simplify life on base?
 One is to streamline communications.
 Much like in an actual city, there are events, meetings and initiatives that need to be shared with both individuals and departments on a macro level.
-That type of information is more generalized and can be pushed out from a central location and easily changed, even multiple times per day.
+That type of information is more general and can be pushed out from a central location and easily changed, even multiple times per day.

 Then there is information that needs to be customized for different areas of the base and for different audiences.
 Military bases are home to not just active-duty soldiers, but also their families and often retirees.
 They also employ thousands of civilians to carry out all of the many duties that must be taken care of on a daily basis, from PX staff to IT professionals.
-Each segment of the population — even for those that do not live on base — can be easily and appropriate messaged based on their status, role and location.
+Each segment of the population -- even for those that do not live on base -- can be easily and appropriately messaged based on their status, role and location.
 The military also utilizes digital signage for emergency messaging to help keep their population safe.
 Because this type of signage can be so quickly changed out, it is easy to keep an audience of almost any size actively informed about any issues that may arise.

 Ready to make the leap into high-tech digital signage or interactive wayfinding kiosks?
 Our experts are available to assist government and military agencies of all sizes in developing a program that fits their specific needs; just give us a call at (800) 628-3603 ext 525 or submit a request for proposal online and our team will be with you every step of the way.